bellons91/personal-tech-notes/general/Shared Responsibility Model.md

 ---
+tags:
+  - azure
+  - cloud
-tags: azure, cloud, az-900
+  - az-900
+aliases:
+  - SRM
 ---

-# Shared Responsibility Model

 There are some responsibilities to take into account when building a server factory, such as: